Scille/parsec-cloud/docs/development/how_to_add_a_route.md

         raise NotImplementedError
 ```

-Your errors must inherit from `BadOutcomeEnum`
+Your errors must inherit from `BadOutcomeEnum`.

-The real implementation will happen in a Memory or postgresql component.
+The actual implementation will happen in the memory and postgresql components.

 ```python
 class MemoryDummyComponent(BaseDummyComponent):